DoSomething/contentful-prototype/docs/development/features/referral-pages.md

 https://www.dosomething.org/us/campaigns/teens-jeans?referrer_user_id=5547be89469c64ec7d8b518d
 ```

-This `referrer_user_id` query parameter will be added to the `source_detail` of any new user accounts created by betas.
+This `referrer_user_id` query parameter will be added to the `referrer_user_id` of any new user accounts created by betas, as well as appended to the campaign signup or reportback submitted when the query parameter is attached.

 ## Iterations